Proof-theoretic dilator and intermediate pointclasses: Beta -logic

-However, the previous notion of $\LK_\alpha$ and $\alpha$-proof have a fault in that both $\LK_\alpha$ and an $\alpha$-proof are not a syntactic object.
+We view sequents as sets of formulas, so the order of formulas in a sequent is ignored.
+In $\forall^\tau$, the \emph{eigenvariable} $v$ which applies the rule must not appear free in $\Gamma$.
+We call a proof tree generated by the previous rules an \emph{$\alpha$-preproof}.
+If an $\alpha$-preproof has no infinite branch, then we call the $\alpha$-preproof an \emph{$\alpha$-proof}. \end{definition} We have only defined $\sfbeta$-proof system $\LK_\alpha$ for predicate logic, but we will see a modification of $\LK$ by adding additional rules (like $\omega$-rules or rules for an inductive definition for a fixed arithmetical positive operator) into $\LK_\alpha$.
+However, the previous notion of $\LK_\alpha$ and $\alpha$-proof have a fault in that both $\LK_\alpha$ and an $\alpha$-proof are not syntactic objects.
 For example, we expect that an $\alpha$-proof should have a `recursive' structure, but the current definition of an $\alpha$-preproof is a mixture of arbitrary well-orders $\alpha$ and syntactic objects.
 Also, we expect $\LK_\alpha$ be defined uniformly on $\alpha$, but we have not stated what the uniformity is.
-The latter issue is not a big problem if we restrict ourselves to $\LK_\alpha$ or its trivial modification (like $T+\LK_\alpha$, obtained from $\LK_\alpha$ by adding statements of $T$ as axioms), but becomes problematic if we consider the expansion of $\LK_\alpha$ by adding new inference rules.
+The latter issue is not a big problem if we restrict ourselves to $\LK_\alpha$ or its trivial modification (like $T+\LK_\alpha$, obtained from $\LK_\alpha$ by adding statements of $T$ as axioms), but it becomes problematic if we consider the expansion of $\LK_\alpha$ by adding new inference rules.
 To resolve these issues, we provide a formal definition of a \emph{$\sfbeta$-proof system}, which generalizes the system $\lag \LK_\alpha\mid \alpha\in \WO\rag$ and other formal systems we will introduce.